Up to $150,000 per project

 DIN Sandpit Workshops bring together researchers, Defence and industry to identify important defence problems.
-Research problems are then pitched to the audience and challenged by experts during workshops.
-This allows attendees to understand the problem better and to create new collaborations with like-minded people.
+During workshops, research problems are then pitched to the audience and challenged by experts.
+This allows attendees to understand the problem better and create new collaborations with like-minded people.

 Problem statements coming out of these events form the basis of the call for proposals.

-All complete applications will be assessed by the DIN Technical Review Panel on a competitive basis relative to the criteria as outlined in the guidelines.
+The DIN Technical Review Panel will assess all complete applications on a competitive basis relative to the criteria as outlined in the guidelines.